F2A2: Flexible Fully-decentralized Approximate Actor-critic for Cooperative Multi-agent Reinforcement Learning: Preliminaries

-where $\psi$ is the parameters of the approximated policy function, $d_{\psi}$ is the stationary state distribution with respect to $\pi_{\psi}$.
+where $\psi$ is the parameters of the approximated policy, $p_{0}$ is the distribution of the initial state $s_0$.
 However, this may lead to a high estimation variance with policy gradient methods.
 Instead, a critic $V_{\phi}(o)$ is introduced to estimate the expected accumulate cost.
-The optimization formulation of the vanilla actor-critic algorithm is as follows\cite{sutton2000policy}:
+The optimization formulation of the vanilla actor-critic algorithm~\citep{sutton2000policy} can be reformalized into a bi-level problem as follows~\citep{Yang2018ConvergentRL,Yang2019ProvablyGC,Hong2020ATF}: